Solenoids

 Depending on the type of motion cycle, a distinction is made between single, double and reverse acting solenoids.

-Double acting solenoids (with zero position) are electromagnets in which the movement after excitation of the relevant coil takes place from zero position in one of the two opposite directions.
-Return to zero position is achieved by external restoring forces after switching off.
-The zero position is the initial position for both directions.
+Double acting solenoids (with position zero) are electromagnets in which the movement after excitation of the relevant coil takes place from position zero in one of the two opposite directions.
+Returning to position zero is achieved by external restoring forces after switch-off.
+Position zero is the initial position for both directions.

-Reverse solenoids (without zero position) are electromagnets in which the movement takes place after excitation of the relevant coil from one end position to the other or vice versa.
+Reverse solenoids (without position zero) are electromagnets in which the movement takes place after excitation of the relevant coil from one end position to the other or vice versa.

 Solenoids that perform a rotary motion are called rotary solenoids.

-The single-acting version is the most common for rotary solenoids.
+The single-acting version is the most common of them.

-If a return movement is required, a return spring is adapted via a suitable spring cage.
+If a return movement is required, a return spring is adapted via suitable spring cage.

-Analogous to the linear solenoids, a version as a reversible rotary solenoid with 2 rotary solenoids working against each other can be realized.
+As a basic rule and analogically to linear solenoids, a reversible rotary solenoid version with 2 rotary solenoids working against each other can be put into practice.

-Retaining magnets are electromagnets that generally have no or only a very small stroke.
+Retaining magnets are electromagnets that generally have no or only very small strokes.

-Depending on the type of function, the counterpart is attracted by a magnetic field in the energised or de-energised state.
+Depending on the type of function, the counterpart is attracted by a magnetic field in energized or de-energized state.

 Permanet holding magnets constantly attract magnetic counterparts.
 The magnetic field is generated by an integrated permanent magnet.
-If the devices are connected to the power supply, this magnetic field is largely neutralized by the magnetic field of the additionally installed coil.
+If the devices are connected to the power supply, this magnetic field is largely neutralized by the magnetic field of the coil additionally installed.

 Advantages of solenoids